jaiwantD/Smart-shopping-cart-using-CNN/README.md

-# Smart Shopping Cart System
+# Intelligrnt Shopping Cart System Using Convolutional Neural Networks

 ## Project Overview
 The Smart Shopping Cart System is designed to automate the billing process by utilizing object detection to identify products placed inside a cart.
 The system uses a camera to detect items, classifies them using TensorFlow, and handles backend communication through Flask.
 This version of the project includes image capture using a camera, product classification, and a web-based billing system integrated with Firebase for data storage.